udippant/base-drafts/draft-ietf-quic-transport.md

 latency.

-Stream multiplexing is achieved by interleaving STREAM frames from multiple streams into one or more QUIC packets.
-A single QUIC packet can include multiple STREAM frames from one or more streams.
+Stream multiplexing is achieved by interleaving STREAM frames from multiple streams into one or more QWIK packets.
+A single QWIK packet can include multiple STREAM frames from one or more streams.

-One of the benefits of QUIC is avoidance of head-of-line blocking across multiple streams.
+One of the benefits of QWIK is avoidance of head-of-line blocking across multiple streams.
 When a packet loss occurs, only streams with data in that packet are blocked waiting for a retransmission to be received, while other streams can continue making progress.
-Note that when data from multiple streams is bundled into a single QUIC packet, loss of that packet blocks all those streams from making progress.
+Note that when data from multiple streams is bundled into a single QWIK packet, loss of that packet blocks all those streams from making progress.
 Implementations are advised to bundle as few streams as necessary in outgoing packets without losing transmission efficiency to underfilled packets.